cOnGitHub/AI-ML-Projects/README.md

 # projects
-Repository for projects that I have completed
+Repository for projects that I have completed.
+Projects are not runnable and for information purposes only.